iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___15.0/report.md

 > Doesn't pick up shifts within 25.
 Only when I'm in a big city and not from home base!
 Even though I live closer to the shifts being offered!
 Live in Skelton (North East Yorkshire).
 Don't get anything at all even for shifts at Redcar - though can see shifs at Redcar when I'm in Middlesbrough!<br> :date: __2021-05-19 17:05:11__

 > Attempted to register as a registered responder and 4 weeks later still waiting for it to be reviewed/approved.
 Nil other way to contact them.<br> :date: __2021-04-28 02:32:18__

-> I've been logged in for over 1000 hours and never had a notification, even though I have all notification settings turned on.
-I've just gone into messages to find loads saying I've not responded to a request.
-How can I respond if the app isn't notifying me?<br> :date: __2021-03-28 09:16:49__